Return to Home Return to Overview Strategy Guide

 Cage of Decay

-An attack used by Greer (cooldown 120s) and Gree (cooldown 30s).
-This attacks produces five projectiles, marked with arrow indicators.
+This attack produces five projectiles, marked with arrow indicators.
 It starts with 2 arrows directed towards opposite sides of the caster, with the following directed inwards by 45° steps.
 These projectiles inflict Knockback multiple times while traveling along their path.
-Once they reach their maximum travel or hit the edge of the arena, they spawn a pool of Noxious Blight which persists for a brief period, stripping boons and applying Plague Rot.

 Empowering Blast